santhu501/namaste-react/README.md

 // HOC - Higher Order Components.
 A function that takes Component as input and returns functional component as output.

 // http://localhost:1234/restaurants/56589  - To see different sections for restaturant like recommended, newly added etc.

+# Redux ToolKit
+  - Install @reduxjs/toolkit and react-redux libraries.
+  - Build our redux store.
+  - Connect our store to our app.
+  - Create Slice (cartSlice)
+  - dispatch(action) which calls reducer to update the information in redux store for cart slice.
+  - Selector subscribes to the changes to cart slice in redux store and updates the cart slice.